dkaraush/grampay-commerce/smc/ReadMe.md

     - **Refund the order**: seller asks server to refund money back to the buyer.
     - **Auto-refund**: order wasn't sent (and not frozen) until some amount of time and anybody can send a message (without a signature) to refund this order.
     - **Freeze**: in case of dispute, auto-refund is cancelled and only GramPay can decide what to do.
+3. Owner of the smart-contract can take earnings from fees only from finished orders (removed from storage).

 Pros and cons:

 **+** Orders are saved clearly in blockchain.

+**+** Smart-contract guarantees, that money can't be taken out from unfinished order.

 **+** Auto-refund guarantees, that anyone can ask smart-contract to take back funds and GramPay server is not needed (but is used now).